 Is Brosix right for me?

 Slack, a team chat tool released in 2013, is ahead of the curve when it comes to apps for chat.
-It’s been often praised for having 1000+ integrations, friendly UX and a powerful search.
+It’s been often praised for having 2400+ integrations, friendly UX, and a powerful search, making it a contender for the best platform to manage a large online community in professional or enterprise environments..

 And yes – Slack is pricey, which is pointed out by many of its competitors.
 However, Slack keeps growing – in 2018 it acquired a couple of major competitors – Atlassian Stride and HipChat.